 - Electroencephalogram (EEG) to diagnose suspected seizures

-Babies who exhibit signs of possible oxygen deprivation or have other serious health concerns may go to the NICU for observation and additional testing.
-They may also receive therapeutic hypothermia and other treatments to reduce their brain damage during this time.
-The NICU has the most highly trained neonatal nurses and can provide the most advanced treatments for your child.
+There are alternative ways to identify birth asphyxia.
+Babies who exhibit signs of possible oxygen deprivation may go to the NICU for observation and additional testing.
+They may also receive various treatments, like therapeutic hypothermia, to reduce their brain damage during this time.
+After treatment and close observation, there may be indicators that confirm asphyxia.

-As the baby grows and develops, there may be other signs and symptoms that appear, in addition to complications and related medical conditions.
 In some cases, a baby may never receive a definitive diagnosis of oxygen deprivation.
 Still, they could have related conditions such as low vision, hearing loss, epilepsy, cerebral palsy, developmental delays, learning disabilities, and more.
+Continue reading to learn how you can file a lawsuit against the hospital for your child’s medical condition.

 Pursuing Damages Based on Your Child’s Birth Injuries